 The Mollusks collection at Carnegie Museum contains specimens that are valuable to researchers both locally and worldwide.
 The molluscan collection at Carnegie Museum is one of the 15 largest in the United States, and boasts more terrestrial and freshwater mollusks from western Pennsylvania and adjacent states than any other museum.
 The collection is especially strong in North American freshwater mussels (Unionoida), fingernail and pea clams (Sphaeriidae), terrestrial gastropods, and freshwater gastropods.

-The holdings include many historically valuable specimens (some with preserved soft parts) from the late 1800s and early 1900s and a type collection of about 1,300 lots.
+The holdings include many historically valuable specimens (some with preserved soft parts) from the late 1800s and early 1900s and a type collection of over 2,000 lots.
 The freshwater and terrestrial collections have some of the most precise locality data of any major mollusk collection in the world.
 Researchers outside of North America, especially from South America, also use Carnegie specimens.

 The Carnegie mollusk collection began with the donations and collections of curators H. H. Smith and G. H. Clapp, and has been built upon by subsequent curators and assistants including A. E. Ortmann, V. Sterki, S. T. Brooks, G. K. MacMillan, and J. J. Parodiz.
 The mollusk curator position was vacant for 20 years 1982-2002, at which time Tim Pearce was hired as the sixth curator of mollusks at Carnegie Museum of Natural History.

 Cases and Drawers